Definition

 Disunity, disobedience, clever heresies, misunderstanding, and rejection of tradition.
 These are the trademarks of Protestantism.

-Often, the Protestant response is that the Apostolic alternatives (Catholicism and Orthodoxy) are overly legalistic, or even pharisaic.
+Often, the response is that the Apostolic alternatives (Catholicism and Orthodoxy) are overly legalistic, or even pharisaic.
 Of course, Christ decried the false piety of the Pharisees often, but He also said to obey the Pharisees, “for they sit on the chair of Moses” (Matthew 23:1-3).
+In the Old Testament, He immediately damned a group who rejected Moses’ authority in favor of their own (Numbers 16).
+He institutes the death sentence for anyone who disobeyed the Levitical magistrates (Deuteronomy 17:8-13).
 Christ leaves no excuse for abandoning the hierarchy He created.
-The office maintains its power and authority, regardless of the holiness of whomever sits in it.
+A holy office maintains its power and authority, regardless of the holiness of whomever sits in it.
 If this was the case for the Pharisees, how much more so for the Apostolic offices of the everlasting covenant?

 Conclusion